xKDR/Survey.jl/README.md

 The following examples show how to create and manipulate different survey designs using the [Academic Performance Index dataset for Californian schools](https://r-survey.r-forge.r-project.org/survey/html/api.html).

-### Simple random sample
+### Constructing a survey design

-A simple random sample can be created without specifying any special keywords.
-Here we will create a weighted simple random sample design.
+A survey design can be created by calling the constructor with some keywords, depending on the survey type.
+Let's create a simple random sample, a stratified sample, a single-stage and a two-stage cluster sample.

 ```julia
 julia> apisrs = load_data("apisrs");